PrunaAI/pruna/docs/contributions/how_to_contribute.rst

 - Have an idea for a new tutorial?
 Open an issue with a :ref:`feature-request` or chat with us on `Discord <https://discord.gg/Tun8YgzxZ9>`_
 - Found a bug?
 Open an issue with a :ref:`bug-report`
 - Want a new feature?
 Open an issue with a :ref:`feature-request`
 - Have a new algorithm to add?
-Check out the :doc:`adding_algorithm`
+Check out: :doc:`adding_algorithm`
 - Have a new metric to add?
-Check out the :doc:`adding_metric`
+Check out: :doc:`adding_metric`
 - Have a new dataset to add?
-Check out the :doc:`adding_dataset`
+Check out: :doc:`adding_dataset`

 .. _how-to-contribute: